iltommi/qdb-documentation/source/api/c.rst

         // error management
     }

-Of course for the above to work the server needs to listen on an IPv6 address.

 .. note::
-    When you call :c:func:`qdb_open` and :c:func:`qdb_connect` a lot of initialization and system calls are made.
+    When you call :c:func:`qdb_open` and :c:func:`qdb_connect`, a lot of initialization and system calls are made.
 It is therefore advised to reduce the calls to these functions to the strict minimum, ideally keeping the same handle alive for the lifetime of the program.

 Connecting to multiple nodes within the same cluster
 ------------------------------------------------------